dylanpieper/samesies/README.md

 # samesies <img src="man/figures/samesies-hex.png" align="right" width="140"/>

-samesies compares lists of texts, factors, or numerical values to measure their similarity.
-The motivating use case is evaluating the similarity of large language model responses across models, providers, or prompts.
+`samesies` compares lists of texts, factors, or numerical values to measure their similarity.
+The motivating use case is evaluating the similarity of large language model (LLM) responses across models, providers, or prompts—a strategy often referred to as LLM-as-a-judge .

 ## Installation